vladVararian/vladVararian/README.md

 - 👋 Hi, I’m @vladVararian
 - 👀 I’m interested in becoming a full-stack web developer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently doing FullStackOpen course
 - 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me @vladVararian
 <!---